 The Triathlon Shorts that are taking over Spin Class

 There’s little doubt that indoor cycling, or Spin as it is commonly known, is on the rise.
-Health clubs have had indoor cycling classes for many years, but recently the workout has taken off and there has been a dramatic rise in the number of dedicated spin studios.
+Even before the pandemic, health clubs had embraced indoor cycling.
+Now, especially in the U.S. and thanks to COVID-19, the workout has taken off in a different way.
+Unfortunately, the bikes in the once burgeoning studios sit quiet.

-Many of these studios are operated by individuals, but an increasing number are chains and franchises with stated goals of exponential growth.
-The types of workouts offered cover a wide spectrum with some studios providing music infused experiences that encourage the participants to dance on the pedals, while others have specific heart-rate based sessions designed to prepare the participants for competitive races.
+Some of these studios were operated by individuals, but many were chains and franchises with stated goals of exponential growth.
+The types of workouts offered covered a wide spectrum with some studios providing music infused experiences that encouraged the participants to dance on the pedals, while others had specific heart-rate based sessions designed to prepare the participants for competitive races.

 As the number of spin sessions has grown, there has also been a corresponding demand for more functional and stylish apparel, especially from the female participants.
-In the early days, some participants wore gym or running shorts to the class while others elected to wear traditional bike shorts.
+In the early days, some participants wore gym or running shorts for spine while others elected to wear traditional bike shorts.
 None of these options were optimal as some gym and running shorts led to chafing and bike shorts were frequently viewed as quite unflattering due to the bulky pad in the seat area.

-With some classes costing as much as $30 each, the generally affluent and demanding base of female students began to look for apparel that not only eliminated chafing, but that was also stylish.
+With some bikes running into the thousands of dollars, the generally affluent and demanding base of female students began to look for apparel that not only eliminated chafing, but that was also stylish.

 The solution to this apparel issue ultimately came from a group known for innovation.
 Namely - triathletes.
 Triathletes are not only quick to test and adopt new technology, but they are also no strangers to suffering as some of their races cover up to 140.6 miles with 112 of that being completed on the bike.

 Fortunately, triathletes are by their very nature problem solvers and a large number of the women in the sport have begun wearing an innovative pair of shorts from a company called Coeur Sports.
-Despite the name, which is French for Heart, Coeur is a U.S. based sports apparel provider who manufactures their clothing in downtown Los Angeles.
+Despite the name, which is French for Heart, Coeur is a U.S. based sports apparel provider.

 Coeur Sports was founded by female triathletes who, like their spin class sisters, wanted clothing that was functional and stylish.
 Since competitive triathletes swim, bike, and run in the same garment, triathlon shorts have to work in a wet environment and chafing had to be completely eliminated.